danielsuit/fluxtex/README.md

 | Bundle | `FLUXTEX_TECTONIC_BUNDLE`, `vendor/tectonic/bundles/{default.zip,default.bundle,tectonic-default.bundle}`, `vendor/tectonic/default.bundle` |

-If no bundle is configured, Tectonic uses its default network bundle on the first compile, then caches it.
+If no bundle is configured, Tectonic uses its default network bundle on the first fallback compile, then caches it.

 ## License